|4.3||879 Ratings | 737 Reviews|

 Tourist Places To Visit In Dalhousie

-Situated in the Chamba district, on the North-Western edge of Himachal Pradesh, bordering Jammu and Kashmir on one side, Dalhousie has extreme weather, reaching as high as 39 degrees in Summers and as low as – 1 degree in winters.
+Situated in the Chamba district, on the North-Western edge of Himachal Pradesh, bordering Jammu And Kashmir on one side, Dalhousie has extreme weather, reaching as high as 39 degrees in Summers and as low as – 1 degree in winters.
 But located in the heart of the great Himalayas, this hill station has a lot to offer to travellers.
-Here are our pick of the top 9 must visit tourist places in Dalhousie.
+From Tibetan temples to gompas, valleys and passes to lakes.
+You can visit the Chamera Lake and Daikund Peak, shop at Tibetan Market, enjoy some downtime at Panchpula, and trek in the hills of Jot Pass.
+For more, here are the tourist places to visit in Dalhousie.

 Created by the Chamera Dam, this lake is the perfect picnic spot for tourists in Dalhousie.
 Enjoy the scenic beauty of the Chamba district, watch the flow of the river Ravi and indulge in some exciting water sports on the lake.
-Surely one of the more promising places to visit in Dalhousie.
+Surely one of the more promising places to visit in Dalhousie, Chamera Lake is your classic chilling spot.
+Travellers and backpackers are found in hordes here, as are photographers.

-An undoubted favorite for trekkers and nature lovers.
+An undoubted favorite for trekkers and nature lovers, Ganji Pahari opens it arms all through the year for all.
 Take this 1 hour walk from Dalhousie (just 5 kilometers) to reach the Ganji Pahari.
-The name literally translates into ‘bald hill’ as there are no trees on top of the Ganji Pahari.
+The name literally translates to ‘bald hill’ as there are no trees on top of Ganji Pahari.
+A cloudy winter day is perfect to walk up.
+Carry a bag full of picnic food and sit down to munch with your family and friends on top.

 Constructed in the 18th Century during the reign of Raja Umed Singh, the Rang Mahal was designed to serve as the private chambers of the royal women.
 What’s unique about the architecture here is the way Mughal and British styles come together.
 Head to Surara Mohalla in Dalhousie to catch up with history and some ethnic shopping from the handicraft shops here.